prishavellimalai4/SSC_Leichhardt_Timetable/README.md

 ## 📱 About This App

 **Timetable Kiosk** is a lightweight web application that displays school timetable information in an attractive, easy-to-read format.
 Originally developed for Tempe High School, it's designed to work with any school using Sentral student management systems.
+To access the timetable web application, go to this link: https://prishavellimalai4.github.io/SSC_Leichhardt_Timetable/.

 ### Key Features